 Measuring our members’ outcomes and experiences of healthcare

-As New Zealand’s largest health insurer, we paid our nearly $1.1B in claims in 2019.1 So, like you, we want to be sure of the outcomes and experiences provided to our members under their Southern Cross policy, as well as the impact the treatment has had on their overall health and wellbeing.
+As New Zealand’s largest health insurer, we paid out over $1B in claims in FY21.1 So, like you, we want to be sure of the outcomes and experiences provided to our members under their Southern Cross policy, as well as the impact the treatment has had on their overall health and wellbeing.

 By telling us about their experiences and the impact of your treatment on their quality of life, they’re giving us insight into what’s working well and what could be improved.